Wednesday, February 25, 2026

 The Django

 Sitting again with you at the Django, waiting for Lucy and Grant to take the stage – our doppelgänger couple – you (as from Day One the one for me despotically luminous creature in the room) buy as if you're unhappy a double shot of vodka.
 Which you consume in a single swallow.
-So I order a bottle of wine and a second and by the end of the night we share with neighbors what we won't finish alone.
+So I order a bottle of wine and a second and by the end of the night we share with neighbors what we don't finish alone.

 Those things don’t last but probably shouldn’t.
 The courageous being condemned to grief by their courage.